Muntaka.com

 I returned about 3 weeks later.

-Adama looks healed.
-But according to the US CDC, lead within our body, for instance, is absorbed and stored in our bones, blood, and tissues, resulting in long-term internal exposure.
+Adama looked healed, but according to the US CDC, lead within our body, for instance, is absorbed and stored in our bones, blood, and tissues, resulting in long-term internal exposure.

 The effects of prolonged exposure to lead in children can be devastating and irreversible.
 This includes permanent intellectual disability, developmental delays, learning, and behavioral problems.